Rescue and Rebuild

 A mismatch in the names of your disks between your Linode’s configuration profile and your Rescue Mode environment may cause the chroot to mount these disks in the wrong location or with the wrong mount options.
 As a result, it is important to ensure that these names match.

-Click the Submit button.
-The Linode reboots into Rescue Mode, and a progress bar appears.
-When this progress bar completes, proceed to Connecting to a Linode Running in Rescue Mode.
+Click the Reboot into Rescue Mode button.
+The Linode reboots into Rescue Mode, and the progress percentage appears.
+When the Linode appears as Running again, proceed to Connecting to a Linode Running in Rescue Mode.

 Connecting to a Linode Running in Rescue Mode